BIMDataHub/BIMServerOsmSerializer/README.md

 Currently, it supports BIMserver 1.3.4.
 You can simply drag the OSMserializer.jar file into the BIMserver/plugin folder to use it.

-If you have any questions, please contact:
+If you have any questions, please contact Dr. Issa Ramaji at ramaji.issa@gmail.com
-Issa Ramaji, Ph.D.
-ramaji.issa@gmail.com